pingidentity/pingdirectory-go-client/configurationapi/docs/AddAmazonKeyManagementServiceCipherStreamProviderRequest.md

 ### NewAddAmazonKeyManagementServiceCipherStreamProviderRequest

-`func NewAddAmazonKeyManagementServiceCipherStreamProviderRequest(providerName string, schemas []EnumamazonKeyManagementServiceCipherStreamProviderSchemaUrn, encryptedPassphraseFile string, kmsEncryptionKeyArn string, enabled bool, ) *AddAmazonKeyManagementServiceCipherStreamProviderRequest`
+`func NewAddAmazonKeyManagementServiceCipherStreamProviderRequest(providerName string, schemas []EnumamazonKeyManagementServiceCipherStreamProviderSchemaUrn, kmsEncryptionKeyArn string, enabled bool, ) *AddAmazonKeyManagementServiceCipherStreamProviderRequest`

 NewAddAmazonKeyManagementServiceCipherStreamProviderRequest instantiates a new AddAmazonKeyManagementServiceCipherStreamProviderRequest object
 This constructor will assign default values to properties that have it defined,